 So, if you have 1,000 visitors to a web page and 200 of them fill out a form, then 20 of them actually purchase the product in question, you have a 20 percent action rate (200 of the 1,000 filled out the form … they took the action) and a two percent conversion rate (20 of the 1,000 actually “converted” to a customer.)

-Search engine optimization and e-commerce experts live in this math.
+Search engine optimization and e-commerce experts like this motor vehicle lawyer live in this math.
 They know how many visitors to a given site or page it takes to produce one action.
 They then know how many of those actions they need to produce one conversion.
 They focus their energies then on two areas:

 - Drive the requisite numbers to the page to result in the projected conversions for their business’s success